boiidevelopment/vehicle_menu/README.md

 Since this is standalone it is just a drag and drop resource;

 - After customising config add the resource into your server resources
-- Type `refresh; ensure boii_vehiclemenu` into the console and you should be ready to go.
+- Type `refresh; ensure vehicle_menu` into the console and you should be ready to go.
 - Or restart your server.

 ---